 Job Openings — With relatively fewer people seeking employment, a job shortage changed to a worker shortage under Obama.
-The Department of Labor reported that the number of unfilled job openings nearly doubled during Obama’s time, hitting just under 6 million in July 2016.
+The Department of Labor reported that the number of unfilled job openings more than doubled during Obama’s time, hitting 6.1 million in July 2015.
 That was at the time the highest in the more than 16 years that Labor Department statisticians had tracked this number.

 Unemployment — The unemployment rate was high when Obama took office — 7.8 percent — and it continued to get worse in his first year.
 It peaked at 10 percent in October 2009 and didn’t drop below 9 percent until two years after that.

 But slowly, and more or less steadily, the rate improved.
-By the time Obama left office, the jobless rate had dropped 3 full percentage points, an improvement exceeded only by the slightly bigger declines during the Clinton and Kennedy-Johnson administrations.
+By the time Obama left office, the jobless rate had dropped 3.1 percentage points, an improvement second only to that during the Kennedy-Johnson years.

-By the time Obama left office, the jobless rate was down to 4.8 percent — well below the historical norm of 5.6 percent (the median rate for all the months since Truman’s inauguration in January 1949 and the end of the Obama administration).
+By the time Obama left office, the jobless rate was down to 4.7 percent — well below the historical norm of 5.6 percent (the median rate for all the months between Harry Truman’s inauguration in January 1949 and the end of the Obama administration).